viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 ## Limitations

-In two specific scenarios, Recall captures snapshots that include InPrivate windows, blocked apps, and blocked websites.
-If Recall gets launched, or the **Now** option is selected in Recall, then a snapshot is taken even when InPrivate windows, blocked apps, and blocked websites are displayed.
+In two specific scenarios, Windows captures snapshots that include private browsing windows, blocked apps, and blocked websites.
+If Recall gets launched, or the **Now** option is selected in Recall, then a snapshot is taken even when private browsing windows, blocked apps, and blocked websites are displayed.
 However, Recall doesn't save these snapshots.
-If you choose to send the information from this snapshot to another app, a temp file is created in `C:\Users\[username]\AppData\Local\Temp` to share the content.
-The temporary file is deleted once the content is transferred over the app you selected to use.
+If users choose to send the information from this snapshot to another app, a temp file is created to share the content in either:
+- `C:\Users\[username]\AppData\Local\Temp`
+- `C:\Users\{username}\AppData\Local\Packages\MicrosoftWindows.Client.AIX_cw5n1h2txyewy\TempState`

+The temporary file is deleted once the app is finished with the content.

 ## User controlled settings for Recall